 A system of linear equations means two or more linear equations.
 (In plain speak: 'two or more lines') If these two linear equations intersect, that point of intersection is called the solution to the system of linear equations.

 The solution is where the equations 'meet' or intersect.
-The red point on the right is the solution of the system.
+The red point is the solution of the system.

 There can be zero solutions, 1 solution or infinite solutions--each case is explained in detail below.
 Note: Although systems of linear equations can have 3 or more equations,we are going to refer to the most common case--a stem with exactly 2 lines.